Parkinson speaks out on Savile

-Chat show host Michael Parkinson has said the BBC made "mistakes" over the Jimmy Savile abuse case, but the real question is why the DJ was given access to schools and hospitals.
+Michael Parkinson has said the BBC made "mistakes" over the Jimmy Savile abuse case, but the real question was why the DJ was given access to schools and hospitals.

 Speaking to Nick Ferrari on Classic FM, he said: "I knew Savile.
 I didn't much like him.
 That's not hindsight.
 I couldn't understand why he became so popular.